annual vs perennial

 And finally, after each growing season, take the time to give your garden the TLC it deserves.
 You may need to divide your perennials to encourage them to grow elsewhere and you might have to report annuals growing in containers to extend their bloom time for the year.

-Whatever the case may be, understanding the difference between annuals and perennials is the best way to enhance the beauty of your garden—and to make it last a lifetime, too.
+Whatever the case may be, understanding the difference between perennial and annual plants is the best way to enhance the beauty of your garden beds—and to make it last a lifetime, too.